intarchboard/draft-iab-privacy-partitioning/draft-kpw-iab-privacy-partitioning.md

 HTTP forward proxies, when using encryption, provide privacy partitioning by separating a connection into multiple segments.
 When connections over the proxy themselves are encrypted, the proxy cannot see the end-to-end content.
 HTTP has historically supported forward proxying for TCP-like streams via the CONNECT method.
-More recently, the MASQUE working group has developed protocols to similarly proxy UDP {{?CONNECT-UDP=RFC9297}} and IP packets
+More recently, the Multiplexed Application Substrate over QUIC Encryption (MASQUE) working group has developed protocols to similarly proxy UDP {{?CONNECT-UDP=RFC9297}} and IP packets
 {{?CONNECT-IP=I-D.ietf-masque-connect-ip}} based on tunneling.